 - Lens behavior on short and long distances is different

 - This is just the simple resolution comparison on the long distance.
-But value of the lens is based on a big list of factors.
-So, this test can’t help to choose better lens, but can help with understanding of some technical aspects, which can be usable in real photography with digital cameras.
+But the value of the lens is based on a big list of factors.
+So, this test can’t help to choose a better lens but can help with an understanding of some technical aspects, which can be usable in real photography with digital cameras.

 - I am just a man, I do not pretend that in all cases my focus settings were absolutely accurate.
 But I aspired to it.

-- Minolta MD 50 f/1.4 is presented here as the one of the best fast 50mm lens ever, this lens combine good technical characteristics with beautiful bokeh.
-Of course, tested rangefinder lenses can have better bokeh rendition, but are they balanced enough to be preferred against of 25 years younger Minolta MD?
+- Minolta MD 50 f/1.4 is presented here as one of the best fast 50mm lenses ever, this lens combines good technical characteristics with beautiful bokeh.
+Of course, tested rangefinder lenses can have better bokeh rendition, but are they balanced enough to be preferred against 25 years younger Minolta MD?

 - Cropped corners and middles got an exposure correction (in RAW), otherwise it impossible to make comparisons – some lenses have really heavy vignetting.

 First surprise: Super Rokkor 50/1.8 is the best wide open, even Minolta MD 50/1.4 is a bit worse.
 All competitors look enough similar at F2 except Canon 50/1.5 which is not so good as others.
 The same is regarding Super Rokkor 50/2, but F2 for Rokkor is fully opened, so it’s ok.
 At F2.8 I can see differences only with a microscope.

 - Minolta MD 50/1.4 gives us a very nice result and can be used in real photography with no doubts.
 But it’s not news, we know this lens very well.
 All another is unusable.
 Ok, ok, maybe Super Rokkor is not so bad as other, but anyway it’s not enough for digital photography.
 The main idea – avoid to use all these LTM lenses wide opened if the object is not in the center of the frame.